STAT545-UBC-hw-2018-19/hw01-ShuxianFan/README.md

   :memo: A [**README**](https://github.com/STAT545-UBC-students/hw01-ShuxianFan/blob/master/README.md) file that contains the basic information of the repository and some [**fun facts**](#fun-facts-about-myself) about me!

-  :bar_chart: An R_Markdown document that presents some interesting exploratory data analysis on the Gapminder dataset.
+  :bar_chart: An [R_Markdown](https://github.com/STAT545-UBC-students/hw01-ShuxianFan/blob/master/hw01_aids.Rmd) document that presents some interesting exploratory data analysis on the `aids` dataset.
+The GitHub Markdown output can be found [here](https://github.com/STAT545-UBC-students/hw01-ShuxianFan/blob/master/hw01_aids.md).

 ## Fun Facts about Myself